speakeasy-api/openapi-directory/SDKs/amazonaws.com/dms/2016-01-01/go/README.md

 * `DescribeEventCategories` - Lists categories for all event source types, or, if specified, for a specified source type.
 You can see a list of the event categories and source types in <a href="https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Events.html">Working with Events and Notifications</a> in the <i>Database Migration Service User Guide.</i>
 * `DescribeEventSubscriptions` - <p>Lists all the event subscriptions for a customer account.
 The description of a subscription includes <code>SubscriptionName</code>, <code>SNSTopicARN</code>, <code>CustomerID</code>, <code>SourceType</code>, <code>SourceID</code>, <code>CreationTime</code>, and <code>Status</code>. </p> <p>If you specify <code>SubscriptionName</code>, this action lists the description for that subscription.</p>
 * `DescribeEvents` -  Lists events for a given source identifier and source type.
 You can also specify a start and end time.
 For more information on DMS events, see <a href="https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Events.html">Working with Events and Notifications</a> in the <i>Database Migration Service User Guide.</i>
+* `DescribeFleetAdvisorCollectors` - Returns a list of the Fleet Advisor collectors in your account.
+* `DescribeFleetAdvisorDatabases` - Returns a list of Fleet Advisor databases in your account.
+* `DescribeFleetAdvisorLsaAnalysis` - Provides descriptions of large-scale assessment (LSA) analyses produced by your Fleet Advisor collectors.
+* `DescribeFleetAdvisorSchemaObjectSummary` - Provides descriptions of the schemas discovered by your Fleet Advisor collectors.
+* `DescribeFleetAdvisorSchemas` - Returns a list of schemas detected by Fleet Advisor Collectors in your account.
 * `DescribeOrderableReplicationInstances` - Returns information about the replication instance types that can be created in the specified region.
 * `DescribePendingMaintenanceActions` - For internal use only
 * `DescribeRefreshSchemasStatus` - Returns the status of the RefreshSchemas operation.
 * `DescribeReplicationInstanceTaskLogs` - Returns information about the task logs for the specified task.
 * `DescribeReplicationInstances` - Returns information about replication instances for your account in the current region.
 * `DescribeReplicationSubnetGroups` - Returns information about the replication subnet groups.
 * `DescribeReplicationTaskAssessmentResults` - <p>Returns the task assessment results from the Amazon S3 bucket that DMS creates in your Amazon Web Services account.
-This action always returns the latest results.</p> <p>For more information about DMS task assessments, see <a href="https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Tasks.AssessmentReport.html">Creating a task assessment report</a> in the <a href="https://docs.aws.amazon.com/https:/docs.aws.amazon.com/dms/latest/userguide/Welcome.html"> Database Migration Service User Guide</a>.</p>
+This action always returns the latest results.</p> <p>For more information about DMS task assessments, see <a href="https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Tasks.AssessmentReport.html">Creating a task assessment report</a> in the <i>Database Migration Service User Guide</i>.</p>
 * `DescribeReplicationTaskAssessmentRuns` - <p>Returns a paginated list of premigration assessment runs based on filter settings.</p> <p>These filter settings can specify a combination of premigration assessment runs, migration tasks, replication instances, and assessment run status values.</p> <note> <p>This operation doesn't return information about individual assessments.
 For this information, see the <code>DescribeReplicationTaskIndividualAssessments</code> operation. </p> </note>
 * `DescribeReplicationTaskIndividualAssessments` - <p>Returns a paginated list of individual assessments based on filter settings.</p> <p>These filter settings can specify a combination of premigration assessment runs, migration tasks, and assessment status values.</p>
 * `DescribeReplicationTasks` - Returns information about replication tasks for your account in the current region.